How Much Is Too Much?

-One of the most extreme cars in this list — which is a high rung to reach — the Rimac Nevera is one of the most powerful electric hypercars in the world.
+One of the most extreme cars on this list — a high rung to reach — the Rimac Nevera is one of the most powerful electric hypercars in the world.
 The first production model from Croatia-based Rimac Automobili, the Nevera extracts energy via four electric motors — one at each wheel — for a combined output of 1914 horsepower.
-Named after a lightning storm, the Nevera instantly generates almost 1700 lb-ft of torque is generated instantly for acceleration that would leave just about any other car in its dust.
-The sprint to 60 mph takes 1.85 seconds and it passes 186 mph in 11.8 seconds.
-Top speed is listed as 256 mph, and Rimac claims the C Two will have a range of 550 km (about 342 miles) with its 120 kWh battery capacity.
+Named after a lightning storm, the Nevera instantly generates almost 1700 lb-ft of torque that translates to acceleration leaving virtually any other car in its dust.
+This hypercar sprints to 60 mph in 1.85 seconds and passes 186 mph in 11.8 seconds.
+Top speed is listed as 258 mph, and Rimac claims the Nevera will have a range of 550 km (about 340 miles) with a 120-kWh battery capacity.

-The C Two was designed and engineered in house by Rimac and features one of the world’s largest single-piece carbon-fiber monocoques.
-The batteries and powertrain are integrated into the monocoque for greater torsional stiffness.
-Double-wishbone suspension with electronically-controlled dampers provides a smooth and comfortable ride, while the electric motors at each wheel work together for impressive dynamic control.
-The C Two is expected to go into production sometime in 2021.
-Only 150 will be built, and it will be certified for sale globally — including the U.S. Priced at 2 million euros (US$2.3 million), each Nevera will be personally approved by Rimac Automobili Founder and CEO Mate Rimac.
+Rimac Automobili designed and engineered the Nevera in-house, and it features one of the world’s largest single-piece carbon-fiber monocoques.
+The batteries and powertrain are integrated with the monocoque for greater torsional stiffness.
+A double-wishbone suspension with electronically controlled dampers provides a smooth and comfortable ride, while the electric motors at each wheel maximize interoperability for impressive dynamic control.
+Only 150 examples will be built, and Nevera will be certified for sale globally — including the U.S. Priced at 2 million euros (US$2.3 million), each Nevera will be personally approved by Rimac Automobili Founder and CEO Mate Rimac.

 One of the few American-made cars on this list, the Tuatara comes from SSC North America, a small company located in Richland, Washington.
 The company may has not produced many cars to date, but the Tuatara has some big shoes to fill — its predecessor is the Ultimate Aero, which in September of 2007 became the world’s fastest production car at 256.14 mph.
 Designed to exceed the Ultimate Aero’s performance, the Tuatara makes extensive use of carbon fiber — the body, frame and monocoque are all constructed from this lightweight yet strong material.
 At the touch of a button, dihedral doors open to reveal a cockpit designed for both comfort and the driving experience.